-A study on 138 children aged two to 11 years found that Vicks VapoRub (VR) proved to be the most favorable in relieving the symptoms of cough, congestion, and sleep difficulty caused by an upper respiratory tract infection.
+A study on 138 children aged two to 11 years found that Vicks VapoRub (VR) proved to be the most favorable in relieving the symptoms of cough, chest congestion, and sleep difficulty caused by an upper respiratory tract infection.
 This study also concluded that apart from mild adverse effects, the parents reported that both the child and the parent in the VR study group had a more restful night when compared to the no treatment and petrolatum study groups (4).

 However, the study was funded by a grant made by Procter & Gamble, the manufacturer of Vicks VapoRub.